roger-oliver/person-db/README.md

 This file contains the configuration for running multiple services: PostgreSQL, Redis, RabbitMQ, and your Rust API.
 It's located in `src/`.

+Pay attention that the `.env` file will be used by default when the docker compose runs.
+It one or all containers are not communicating, please check if you changed the `.env` file.

 ### Makefile

 The Makefile is used to build and manage Docker images and containers.
 It includes targets for building a release version of your application or pushing an image to a Docker registry.
 Located in `src/`.
 You need to be logged in with your docker account and you need to change the path to your account, if you'd like to store your onw compiled image of "person-db" web api.